 11 eggs collected, 10 mature for IVF/ICSI, 10 embryo's fertilised.

-Single embryo transfer: Day 5 blastocyst embryo transferred, good quality (two other blastocysts had formed by Day 5 but poorer quality, the other embryo's were taken to Day 6 - one further blastocyst formed but poor quality, no frosties).
+Single embryo transfer: Day 5 blastocyst embryo transferred, good quality (two other blastocysts had formed by Day 5 but poorer quality, the other embryo's were taken to Day 6 - one further blastocyst formed but poor quality, no frosties).Despite our fantastic fertilisation rate on our third cycle and even forming a great blastocyst our treatment still failed, this is heartbreaking.

 Not sure where we turn now in this maze.